1. Transferable Skills: What Are They & Examples for 2024

 1. Communication

-Communication skills are truly universal.
+Communication skills and interpersonal skills are truly universal.
 They consistently top the list of the skills employers most desire.
 In any situation where you need to collaborate with or have dealings with other people your communication skills come to the fore.
 Here are some examples of this most universal of transferable skills.

 • Verbal communication